Dentinal fluid transport -

 - adding trace elements to balance high sucrose intake (as observed for instance in experimentation on rats by Dr. Steinman)

-- stress and emotional factors (based on observation and studies of humans)4
+- stress and emotional factors (based on observation and studies of humans)

 A pharmacological approach to preventing tooth decay (at least in rats)

-Based on his rat studies, for preventing and controlling tooth decay in humans, Dr. Steinman extrapolated the required amount to be 150 mg a day.
+Based on his rat studies, for preventing and controlling cavities in humans, Dr. Steinman extrapolated the required amount to be 150 mg a day.

 Reception of the cariogenesis research conducted by Drs.
 Steinman and Leonora

-Why aren't all teeth equally affected by caries?
+Why aren't all teeth equally affected by cavities?

 Dentinal Fluid Transport